cs3398-romulans-fromrouterspace/CS3398-Romulans-S2019/README.md

 TeamSort does the rest of the work.

 ## Getting the code running.
-To get the code running you need to have ruby on rails installed as well as a database management system (dbms) installed.
-These can vary based on the OS you are using.
-Once everything is installed and your dbms is up and running on a localhost or server, start up the rails application and you can navigate the TeamSort site.
-Happy Sharing :)
+The code is currently running on  http://68.183.153.53/users/sign_in, but after 5/9/2019 will be taken down.
+Then to run the code you will need to run it locally using puma.
+To do this you need to have ruby installed and all of the bundle dependencies.
+The from the CS3398-Romulans-S2019 folder simply type rails s and this will host it loccaly on localhost:3000.

 ## Team Accomplishments